thorbjornium/Software-Manual/src/cloud-architecture.md

 Azure Front Door: [https://azure.microsoft.com/en-us/products/frontdoor](https://azure.microsoft.com/en-us/products/frontdoor)

 ## **Network Services**

-After completing this episode, you should be able to:

-Discuss the various network services that are typically made available in cloud

-**Description:** In this episode, you will learn about just some of the network services that are made available virtually in the cloud.
-These components include virtual private clouds, subnets, VLANs, and more.

-### **Network Services**

 Virtual Private Cloud - A Virtual Private Cloud (VPC) is a logically isolated section of a public cloud provider's infrastructure where users can deploy their virtual networks, subnets, and resources with customizable network configurations.
 By offering dedicated resources and network segmentation, VPCs enable organizations to create secure and scalable environments within the public cloud, ensuring data privacy, network isolation, and controlled access to cloud resources.